drawpile/Drawpile/doc/protocol.md

  * Removed "lock new users by default" feature
  * Replaced SessionACL message with FeatureAccessLevels message
  * Added sublayer field to LayerAttributes command
+ * Added flags field and "censored" flag to LayerAttributes command

 ### Protocol dp:4.20.1 (2.0.9)